By: Marilyn L. Davis

-When we extend brotherly love to others that have harmed us, it means that we forgive them just as we want forgiveness from those we have harmed.
+When we extend brotherly love to others that have harmed us, it means that we forgive them just as we want forgiveness from those we have injured.

 However, it doesn’t mean that we keep people in our lives who would cause us more harm.

-Principle: Good Judgment: The act or process of the mind in comparing the ideas to find agreement or disagreement and determine the truth
+11. Good Judgment: The act or process of the mind in comparing the ideas to find agreement or disagreement and find the truth

 When we make amends, we are acknowledging our past wrongs.
 We are asking what we have to do to correct a situation.
-We are not looking for absolution from someone, but seeking settlement where possible.
-We use good judgment in the process and do not make amends with a simple, “I’m sorry” and hope that is sufficient.
+However, we are not asking for absolution from someone, but seeking settlement and closure where possible.
+We use good judgment in the process and do not make amends with a simple, “I’m sorry” and hope that is enough.

-We’re prudent or cautious when we determine who we make direct amends to – those that are appropriate.
-For instance, if we had affairs, it might not be appropriate to make direct amends to the spouse if they were unaware of the relationship.
-Rather, an indirect amend where we decide and follow through on a commitment to discontinue having affairs would serve all.
+We’re prudent or cautious when we decide who we make direct amends to – those that are appropriate.
+For instance, if we had affairs, it might not be right to make direct amends to the spouse if they were unaware of the relationship.
+Instead, we make an indirect amend where we decide and follow through on a commitment to stop having affairs.

 In our recovery, we are learning to think differently, not the self-centered thinking of addiction, but a more rational, logical, analytic approach to life’s problems.

-Over time, we will begin relying on our decision making because our objectives will have changed as well.
+Over time, we will begin relying on our decision-making because our goals will have changed as well.